What is RG146?

 What is a payment plan?
 How does it work?

 A payment plan provides you with the freedom to start your studies today, but spread the payments out over a total period of seven months.
 Payment plans are available when you enrol in a course or services to the value of at least $750.
 You pay an initial 25% of the course fee and then the remaining six payments, plus a $25 admin fee every month, will be deducted from your account on the 15th of every month starting 1 month after you enrol.

 If your total study comes to $1005, you would be required to pay $251.28 up front when you enrol and $150.62 on the 15th of the next month for the next six months as your monthly instalment.
 The total payable under the payment plan for this example is $1155.

 What if I miss a payment?

-If a scheduled payment is unsuccessful you will receive an email first and then an SMS if the email bounces back.
+If a scheduled payment is unsuccessful you will receive an email.
 We will attempt to redebit your account 5 days after the failed payment.

 If any monthly payment is unsuccessful for a second time, you will be withdrawn from the course.
 To regain access to the course you must pay the remaining amount in full within 3 months of the date of the unsuccessful payment.
 If you fail to pay outstanding amount within 3 months, you will be permanently withdrawn from the course and will have to re-enrol should you want to continue your studies.